-The interest rate duration was kept shorter than that of the overall market during the reporting period and ranged between 4.8 and 5.5 years.
-In regional terms, the portfolio focuses on issuers from France, Germany, Austria, the UK, and the Netherlands.
-Government bonds are slightly overweighted, with a higher focus on periphery countries such as Italy and on smaller Eurozone countries such as Slovenia, Lithuania, Andorra, and Portugal as well as individual regions.
-Corporate bonds were overweighted in the fund portfolio throughout the reporting period.
-Bonds from quasi-government issuers, agencies, and supranational issuers were overweighted versus covered bonds.
-Spreads on corporate bonds fluctuated in part substantially during the reporting period.
-The Fund generated a negative performance for the reporting period due to substantially higher yields across the entire curve.
+The interest rate duration was kept neutral compared with the overall market during the reporting period and ranged between 4.4 and 5.4 years.
+In regional terms, the portfolio focused on issuers from France, Austria, Italy, the UK, and Germany.
+Government bonds are slightly overweighted, with a higher focus on periphery countries such as Italy and on smaller Eurozone countries such as Slovenia, Lithuania, Andorra, and Portugal and on individual regions and quasi-sovereign issuers.
+Corporate bonds in the sectors of industry, utilities, and financial services providers were overweighted in the fund portfolio throughout the reporting period.
+By way of contrast, covered bonds were underweighted for the entire period.
+Spreads on corporate bonds and periphery government bonds narrowed overall during the reporting period.
+The Fund achieved a positive performance for the reporting period thanks to a sideways yield trend, a higher running yield, and narrower spreads.
 Risk indicators such as tracking error remained well within the specified ranges and did not deviate substantially from the benchmark for the overall market despite the sustainable universe.
 The overall structure of the Fund was only adapted slightly during the reporting period.
 A large share of the purchases were made in newly issued bonds.